dotnet/roslyn-analyzers/src/Microsoft.CodeQuality.Analyzers/Microsoft.CodeQuality.Analyzers.md

 An inheritable public type provides an overridable method implementation of an internal (Friend in Visual Basic) interface.
 To fix a violation of this rule, prevent the method from being overridden outside the assembly.

-## [CA2200](https://docs.microsoft.com/visualstudio/code-quality/ca2200): Rethrow to preserve stack details.
+## [CA2200](https://docs.microsoft.com/visualstudio/code-quality/ca2200): Rethrow to preserve stack details

 |Item|Value|
 |-|-|